cszczepaniak/cribbly-next/README.md

 #### Database

 You must be connected to a MySQL database.
 That can be MySQL directly, a docker container, or a database in the cloud.
 You simply need to have a `.env` file in the root of this repository with an appropriate database URL.
 See [`.env-example`](.env-example) for more.

+## TODO

+- [ ] Create admin section
+  - [ ] Be able to create players
+  - [ ] Be able to create teams
+  - [ ] Be able to put players on teams
+  - [ ] Be able to create divisions
+  - [ ] Be able to add teams to divisions
+  - [ ] Require login for auth section (Google auth, maybe?)
+    - [ ] Only allow certain users to access auth (so not just anyone can sign up with Google)
+  - [ ] Import players/teams/etc. from CSV?
+  - [ ] Export printable QR code PDF for all prelim games

+- [ ] Create public game page
+  - [ ] Page that shows the game and allows reporting the result if it's not complete yet

+- [ ] Create public prelim results page
+  - [ ] Page that shows the current prelim results
+    - [ ] Maybe we want to cache this for ~a minute so several people can get it without having to hit the db every time

+- [ ] Admin "seed tournament" action

+- [ ] Once tournament is seeded:
+  - [ ] Create public tournament page
+    - [ ] At this point, we should probably also disable/replace the "view prelim standings" button on the home page